harness/developer-hub/docs/continuous-integration/ci-technical-reference/configure-service-dependency-step-settings.md

 #### Port Bindings

-When a Pipeline runs in an AWS build infrastructure, some Steps might run on a bare metal VM and others run in a container.
-The port used to communicate with the Service Dependency depends on where the Step is running: bare-metal Steps use the Host Port and containerized Steps use the Container Port.
+When a Pipeline runs in an AWS build infrastructure, some Steps might run on a VM and others run in a container.
+The port used to communicate with the Service Dependency depends on where the Step is running: VM steps use the Host Port and containerized steps use the Container Port.

-Suppose you create a Service Dependency with the Name and Id **myloginservice**.
+Suppose you create a Service Dependency with the Name and Id `myloginservice`.

-- A containerized Step talks to the service using **myloginservice:*****container\_port***.
+- A containerized Step talks to the service using `myloginservice:container_port`.

-- A Run or Run Test Step that runs directly on the VM or in a Kubernetes cluster talks to the service using **localhost:*****host\_port***.
+- A Run or Run Test Step that runs directly on the VM or in a Kubernetes cluster talks to the service using `localhost:host_port`.

 The binding of Host and Container Ports is similar to [port mapping in Docker](https://docs.docker.com/config/containers/container-networking/).
 Usually the ports are the same unless the default Host Port for the service dependency is already in use by another local service.